mweel1/usa_high_level/grants/personal-profile/index.md

 See E-Check System for more information.

+## Tickets

+Domains could provide a ticket to a personal profile, where handshake key would be provided to verify the domain.
+All domains must have a usa:// prefix.

+The ticket would include an RFID where it would be available via [touch RFID](/civil-organizations/us-national-institute-of-standards-and-technology/public-rfid-url-specification/) on request from a client.

+Anytime a ticket is requested it must be approved to provided the requestor.

+Anyone placing tickets into the personal profile without the permission of the user would be reported and prosecuted.

+Once the ticket was provided it would be removed from the personal profile.

+Only .ticketed-venue containers could access the ticket storage where callback handshake would be made.

 ### Processing Network Distinctions

 When card Ids are passed to a payment API, they have a prefix defined by the federal reserve which will include: